Frequently Asked Questions – FAQ

 Career development

 You contact anyone in a leading position or a safety representative.
-You find more about our work against harassment on the web page Gender equality and equal opportunities group.
+The Gender equality and equal opportunities group have written more about our work against harassment.

 Employing people